 "If (the meeting) can come with some sort of endorsement, for one thing that shows you're smart.
 You went through the trouble of finding somebody who knows us," he said.
-"And to show up with an introduction from them, that's a pretty powerful thing."

 Aim for perfection - and then get better.

 Every business plan is about 10 degrees off from "true north," said the entrepreneur center's Burcham.
 It's chipping away at those few degrees in between that will separate a business from the competition, he said.